 Understand and Define Your Skills

 Understanding your skills is one of the first steps to building a successful coaching business.
-Next, you must identify the skills required for running the business and the skills that can benefit you in the coaching process.
+Next, you must identify the skills required for running the business and those that can benefit you in the coaching process.

-You must also identify the skills you don’t have and try to bridge the gap by onboarding talented and deft individuals on your team.
+You must also identify the skills you lack and try to bridge the gap by onboarding talented and deft individuals onto your team.

 Develop a Coaching Niche